 REGULATION...
-The water, wastewater and storm drainage facilities (the "System"), the purchase, acquisition and construction of which will be permanently financed by the District with the proceeds of the Bonds, have been designed in accordance with accepted engineering practices and the recommendation of certain governmental agencies having regulatory or supervisory jurisdiction over construction and operation of such facilities, including, among others, the TCEQ, Travis County and Georgetown.
+The water, wastewater and storm drainage facilities (the "System"), the purchase, acquisition and construction of which will be permanently financed by the District with the proceeds of the Bonds, have been designed in accordance with accepted engineering practices and the recommendation of certain governmental agencies having regulatory or supervisory jurisdiction over construction and operation of such facilities, including, among others, the TCEQ, Travis County and the City.
 According to Carlson, Brigance & Doering, Inc. (the "Engineer"), the design of all such facilities has been approved by all governmental agencies which have authority over the District.

-Operation of the District's waterworks and wastewater facilities is subject to regulation by, among others, the EPA and the TCEQ.
+Operation of the City's waterworks and wastewater facilities providing service to the District is subject to regulation by, among others, the EPA and the TCEQ.

-WATER SUPPLY . . .
-Pursuant to the "Consent Agreement Southeast Travis County Municipal Utility District No. 1" (the "Development Agreement") effective April 13, 2012, as amended, the City of Austin (the "City") will be the sole retail provider of water service, and provide continuous and adequate water service in quantities sufficient to meet the full build-out needs of the District.
+WATER SUPPLY...
+Pursuant to the Consent Agreement, the City will be the sole retail provider of water service, and provide continuous and adequate water service in quantities sufficient to meet the full build-out needs of the District.
 The City will charge District residents water rates and fees as in-city service.
 Water supply for the City's three water treatment plants is surface water sourced from Lake Austin and Lake Travis.
-Per the terms of the Development Agreement, the City will initially deliver up to 800 LUEs of water service to Sun Chase via an offsite 16-inch shared water transmission main (the "Sun Chase Phase One Water Extension") located along Pearce Lane and constructed by the District and SETCMUD 2.
-The District and SETCMUD 2 have entered into the "Joint Facilities Agreement [Sun Chase Phase One Water Extension and WW Improvements]" to allocate the initial 800 LUEs of water service coming to the districts.
-The District's allocated share is 640 LUEs.
+Per the terms of the Consent Agreement, the City will initially deliver up to 800 LUEs of water service to Sun Chase via an offsite 16-inch shared water transmission main (the "Sun Chase Phase One Water Extension") located along Pearce Lane and constructed by the Developer, on behalf of the District and Southeast Travis County Municipal Utility District No. 2 ("SETCMUD 2").
+The District and SETCMUD 2 are parties to a "Joint Facilities Agreement [Sun Chase Phase One Water Extension and WW Improvements]" dated effective August 7, 2019, which, among other things, allocates the initial 800 LUEs of water service to the districts.
+The District's allocated share of such initial water service is 640 LUEs.
 Upon completion of a future parallel 36-inch water main transmission line, additional City water capacity will be provided to meet the full demands of the Sun Chase development.